Oct 1, 2020| Daniel Jones

 Given the number of constraints in the engagement, the solution was rather complex.
 I’ll do my best to break it down into intelligible chunks.

-First of all, we needed to be able to get files into the bank.
+First of all, we needed to be able to get files into the enterprise.

 Our Concourse pipelines (detailed later) would upload tested assets to SFTP.
 To initially move the files, we’d need a human to trigger the manual sync process.

-Whilst Concourse automates the uploading of tested assets to SFTP, initially a human must trigger the sync process inside the bank.
+Whilst Concourse automates the uploading of tested assets to SFTP, initially a human must trigger the sync process inside the enterprise.

-Now we could get some files into the bank in a manual way, we needed to create API-driven systems inside the bank that could be automated.
+Now we could get some files into the enterprise in a manual way, we needed to create API-driven systems inside the enterprise that could be automated.

 We would be using BOSH to deploy and manage virtual machines in the target environment, which has plugins that allow it to talk to VMware vSphere, but not to ESXI hosts directly.